saranyas-creator/TeleRobotics-Command/rec.md

 emit statusReceived(map);
 ```

-The emitted `QVariantMap` contains the latest status of every subsystem received from the Robot Software.
+The emitted `QVariantMap` contains the latest status of all monitored subsystems.

 Example: